curl/everything-curl/usingcurl/tftp.md

 supports block sizes between 8 to 65464 bytes.

 You ask curl to use a different size than the default with `--tftp-blksize`.
-Asl for 8192 bytes blocks like this:
+Ask for 8192 bytes blocks like this:

     curl --tftp-blksize 8192 tftp://localserver/file